Dunemask/Positive-Review-Finder/README.md

 This project is built using nodejs version 15.1.0
 (How to [Install Node](https://nodejs.org/en/download/))

+* Install nodejs
+* Download and extract this repository
-* Open a terminal or command prompt after installing nodejs
+* Open a terminal or command prompt in the downloaded folder
 * Ensure you are on version 15.1.0 using the command "node --version"
 * Type the command "npm install" to install dependencies
 * Type the command "npm start" to run the program